Grammar-Monster.com(#gm)

 homesitemapvocabulary opposite verbs

 This is a lesson to help you learn common verbs and their opposites in English.
-There are eight learning methods for you to work through, including six different games and two different types of flashcard.
+There are six interactive tests for you to work through.
+Before you start the tests, spend a few minutes studying the flashcards below to familiarize yourself with the words and the images.

 Choose Your Game!